digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-3.md

 * Started work on the outline of a VDM-SL model for the dynamic (API) semantics of the standard.
 * Some slides for the Overture Workshop drafted.

+#### Hugo
+* Sorted out problem with biweeklies editing permissions and member invitations.
+All should be able to edit now.
+Contact me in case you have trouble with this.
+* Will substitue Mikkel in the presentation of the INTO-CPS cloud app for the Overture workshop.
+Looking forward to meet there and launch further projects/joint paper writting.
+* Is exploring cloud hosting solutions for the app and cloud based co-simulation.
+* Working towards the LFR digital twin case study.

 #### Stakeholder 3
+* Discussion Point 1
+* Discussion Point 2

+#### Stakeholder 4
+* Discussion Point 1
+* Discussion Point 2

+#### Stakeholder 5
 * Discussion Point 1
 * Discussion Point 2

 Meeting Minutes
 ===============